 The samurai is a member of a powerful military caste in feudal Japan from the 12th century to their abolition in the 1870s.
 They started as provincial warriors before ascending to power with the start of the shogunate, a system of military government.
 Even though they no longer exist today, there are places in the country where the samurai culture is still alive and well.

-In Aizuwakamatsu, particularly at Tsuruga-jo, a castle with a history of over 600 years, you will learn about the olden days of this “Samurai City” in Fukushima Prefecture.
+In Aizuwakamatsu, particularly at Tsuruga-jo, a castle with a history of over 600 years, you will learn about the olden days of this “Samurai City”.

 At Nisshin-kan, an educational institution founded in 1803 by the Aizu clan, visitors can witness the schooling methods being taught to the sons of samurai families in order to become elite members of the society.